Duration and properties of the embedded phase of star formation in 37 nearby galaxies from PHANGS-JWST: Data

 \subsection{Sample selection}

-Our sample consists of 37 galaxies, drawn from the PHANGS surveys, which gathers multi-wavelength observations of nearby star forming disc galaxies obtained at high spatial resolution, probing physical scales of 30-250\,pc.
-These surveys have targeted relatively massive galaxies, with our final sample covering stellar masses between $10^{9.4}-10^{11}$\,M$_{\odot}$, specific star formation rates between $10^{-11}-10^{-9.6}$\,yr$^{-1}$, having moderate inclination (i $\leq$ 70\,$\deg$) and located within 23.5\,Mpc \citep{Leroy_2021_phang_alma}.
+Our sample consists of 37 galaxies, drawn from the PHANGS surveys, which gathers multiwavelength observations of nearby star forming disk galaxies obtained at high spatial resolution, probing physical scales of 30-250\,pc.
+These surveys have targeted relatively massive galaxies, with our final sample covering stellar masses between $10^{9.4}-10^{11}$\,M$_{\odot}$, specific star-formation rates (sSFR) between $10^{-11}-10^{-9.6}$\,yr$^{-1}$, having moderate inclination (i $\leq$ 70\,$\deg$) and located within 23.5\,Mpc \citep{Leroy_2021_phang_alma}.
 They cover a wide range of morphologies, ranging from irregular to flocculent, barred, and grand-design spirals, corresponding to Hubble morphological T-type from 1.2 to 7.4 in the HyperLEDA database \citep{Paturel_hyperleda1_2003, Paturel_hyperleda2_2003, Makarov_HyperLEDA_2014}.

 In the current study we aim at characterizing the evolutionary timeline of molecular clouds, including their embedded star-forming phase during which young stars are not yet visible in the UV/optical domain.
 Our analysis focusing on timescale measurement based on the spatial decorrelation between SFR and gas tracers requires the combination of tracers associated with the emission from different ISM phases, as illustrated in Figure~\ref{rgb_with_mask}: the ALMA/CO(2-1) (shown in red) from the PHANGS-ALMA survey \citep{Leroy_2021_phang_alma}, the H$\alpha$ emission (shown in blue) from ground-based observations (Razza et al. subm.), and the dust-emitted 21~$\mu$m band (shown in green) from the PHANGS-JWST Cycle 1 Treasury \citep{Lee_2023_phangs_jwst} and PHANGS-JWST Cycle 2 Treasury \citep{Chown_CO_IR_2025}.
 More information about the different surveys and the data reduction is provided in Section \ref{subsec_multiwavelength_tracer}.